 Other large companies that recruit engineers include P&G, Siemens and GlaxoSmithKline (GSK).

 Despite this, the engineering and manufacturing sector is dominated by small and medium-sized enterprises (SMEs).
 Most graduates of this discipline, therefore, work in smaller organisations.

 What's it like working in the sector?

-- work differing hours depending on your role.
-Many engineering roles are office-based, with regular working hours, though some projects and assignments - such as disaster relief work - may require more flexibility.
+- work differing hours depending on the role, with some projects and assignments - such as disaster relief work - requiring greater flexibility;